 Trauma therapy can take many forms, the first stage starts with helping you feel you safer and helping you cope with triggers related to past negative events.
 Trauma can occur due to an intense feeling of helplessness in reaction to negative events.
 It can be the result of a single incident, such as an assault or injury, or a result from many incidents over time such as years of childhood abuse.

 While in therapy with me I may teach you skills from a program called Seeking Safety (Coping Handout) as well as Dialectical Behavioral Therapy.
 These programs focus on learning emotional regulation as well as learning how trauma has impacted your thinking about yourself and others.
-When you are ready, we may use Eye Movement Desensitization and Reprocessing (EMDR) to come to terms with what has taken place in your life.
+When you are ready, we may use Flash and/or Eye Movement Desensitization and Reprocessing (EMDR) to come to terms with what has taken place in your life.
+Flash Technique has the potential to quickly cause negative memories to stop distressing you.
 EMDR is a powerful treatment that Dr. Francine Shapiro discovered by chance in 1987.
 To date, thousands of psychotherapists have been trained to provide EMDR based on Shapiro's research.

 During an EMDR session, I lead you to hold "tappers" or listen to tones that activate both sides of the brain.
 Each session can last between 50 and 90 minutes.
 In preparing for EMDR we spend time building up your positive qualities or inner resources.
 You can also use these resourcing tools outside of therapy to feel more grounded or relaxed.